 The house where you live is the most expensive thing you’ll buy in a lifetime if you’re like most Americans.
 It’s also possible that it’s a community property, which could be very stressful in case of a divorce.
-This situation leaves you with two options: sell the house before or after divorce.
-Unfortunately, houses can’t be split between divorcing spouses, which means any of you could by the other out or you could sell the house and divide the earnings.
+This situation leaves you with two options: Selling Property Before Divorce or after.
+Unfortunately, houses can’t be split between divorcing spouses, which means any of you could agree on Selling Property Before Divorce and divide the earnings.
 Nevertheless, you should consider that selling a home before buying a new place has its benefits.

 Keep reading this blog to find out why selling property before divorce might be your best option:

 Is It Better to Sell a Home Before or After a Divorce?

 As soon as you’ve agreed that divorce is unavoidable, you should plan to put the house up for sale.
 This way you’ll maximize the amount of time it’s available and potentially draw in more interested buyers, which makes it more likely to get a satisfactory offer you can divide between the two of you afterward.
 It also helps with the process of moving out and getting used to living separately.